SonidoCristalino/vifm/README.md

 ## Installation

-1. Please pay close attention to what comes next.
-You can clone this repository with the next command:
+1. You can clone this repository with the next command:

      ```bash
      git clone https://github.com/SonidoCristalino/vifm